gradual-verification/gvc0/docs/impl_field_access.md

 ## Abstract Predicates

-Abstract predicates are treated equirecursively during static verification, meaning that some accessibility permissions may be present, but hidden within the definition of the predicate.
-As such all abstract predicates present in runtime checks or sets of statically available permissions must be unfolded competely to ensure soundness.
+Abstract predicates are treated isorecursively during static verification, meaning that at runtime some accessibility permissions may be present but hidden within the body of the predicate.
+As such, all abstract predicates present in runtime checks or sets of statically available permissions must be unfolded competely to ensure soundness.

-To add these hidden permissions to `OwnedFields`, the compiler unfolds the predicate in its entirety and collects all accessibility permissions within.
-In cases where the predicate was statically verified, no checking is needed.
-However, when the predicate is involved in a runtime check, additional handling is necessary to satisfy any conditionals and separated conjuncts.

 Consider the following predicates:

 ```